 Operating the vehicle with passengers on the load deck can result in severe injury or death.
-Never allow a passenger to ride on the load deck.
+Never allow a passenger to ride in the truck bed.
 Passengers must always ride seated in the passenger seat.

 Drive slowly and carefully.

 Operate only with stable and safely arranged loads.
 When handling loads that are impossible to center on the load deck, make sure the load is secured as tightly as possible and operate the vehicle with extra caution.